NICTA/scoobi/README.md

 -----------

 To start using Scoobi you will obviously need Scala and Hadoop.
-In addition, the Scoobi library and Scoobi applications use sbt for dependency managment and building (also check out the prerequisites below).
+In addition, the Scoobi library and Scoobi applications use sbt for dependency management and building (also check out the prerequisites below).

 To build Scoobi: